hossein-lap/cheatsheet/groff/groff.md

 ```

 <!--}}}-->
+## Keep that in mind

+The macros should be called at the beginning of a line.

 ## Title <!--{{{-->

 Every document (in general, not only in groff) at least needs a *title* and *author*: